guereslib/ten-reproducible-research-things/content/00-intro.md

 A research partner organization believes your sensitive data has been breached or made available to a third party.
 - Can you show the steps taken and measures put in place to avoid this?

-Work through the following lessons for practical solutions and ideas.{% endcapture %}{% include icon.html icon="person-exclamation" %}{% include card.md header="Some scenarios to consider" text=text %}
+Work through the following lessons for practical solutions and ideas.{% endcapture %}{% include card.md header="Some scenarios to consider" text=text %}

 #### References
 1. Alston, J. M., & Rick, J. A. (2021).
 A beginner's guide to conducting reproducible research.
 Bulletin of the Ecological Society of America, 102(2). https://doi.org/10.1002/bes2.1801